mkuthan/mkuthan.github.io/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.md

 Store for page views is configured with the same size of window and retention.
 This store is configured to keep duplicates due to the fact that the key is a client id not page view id (retainDuplicates parameter).
-Because join window is typically quite long (minutes) the store should be fault tolerant (logging enabled).
+Because the join window is typically quite long (minutes) the store should be fault tolerant (logging enabled).
-Even if one of the stream instances fails, another one will continue processing with persistent window state built by failed node, cool!
+Even if one of the stream instances fails, another one will continue processing with a persistent window state built by a failed node, cool!
 Finally, the internal kafka topic can be easily configured using loggingConfig map (replication factor, number of partitions, etc.).